Danrejk/FnafJumpscare/README.md

-This was my first ever application in C# and in winform
+This was my second ever application in C# and in winform